Ordinary Hero (2022 film)

 Ordinary Hero (平凡英雄) is a 2022 Chinese drama film directed by Tony Chan and starring Li Bingbing and Feng Shaofeng.
-Based on the true story of the race to save a 7-year-old Uygur boy from Hotan, Xinjiang, whose arm was severed in a freak accident.
-The film follows the boy's journey across 1,400 km, as rescue personnel race against time to complete emergency treatment during the eight golden in which the limb could be preserved.
-The film was theatrically released on 30 September 2022.
+Based on the true story of the race to save a 7-year-old Uyghur boy from Hotan, Xinjiang, whose arm was severed in a freak accident.
+The film follows the boy's journey across 1,400 km, as rescue personnel race against time to complete emergency treatment during the critical first eight hours ("the golden hours") in which the limb could be preserved.
+The film was theatrically released on 30 September 2022, a day before China's National Day.